nithinreddy9150/FILEHANDLINGUTILITY/README.md

-# FILEHANDLINGUTILITY
-# Task 1: File Handling (Read, Write, Modify)

 ## 1. Introduction
-This task involves creating a Java program to handle file operations such as reading, writing, and modifying text files.
+This Java program demonstrates file handling operations, including reading, writing, and modifying text files.
+It is useful for applications that need persistent storage of textual data.

 ## 2. Requirements
 - Java Development Kit (JDK) 8 or later